ahmadawais/Emoji-Log/README.md

 ### USING `EMOJI-LOG`

-Here's a list of repos that make use of Emoji-Log.
+Here's a list of repos that make use of `Emoji-Log`.

 - [Create-Guten-Block Toolkit →](https://github.com/ahmadawais/create-guten-block/commits/)
 - [VSCode Shades of Purple Theme →](https://github.com/ahmadawais/shades-of-purple-vscode/commits/)